MyNameIsTrez/grug-tests/README.md

 Check the terminal or the generated `results` directory to inspect any errors.

-If you want to see the detailed logs, add `-DLOGGING` at the end of line 5 of `tests.sh`.
+If you want to see the detailed logs, run `LOGGING= ./tests.sh`.

 You can do `./tests.sh [test_path]` to run a specific test, like `./tests.sh tests_ok/minimal`